 𓃠 cats → shit → toxoplasma gondii → you → Toxoplasmosis

-< RFC >
+< RFC+ >

-Cats gave you a mind control parasite.
+Cats gave you a mind control parasite, and it's making 50% of the world's population reactionary.

 Revisions: